We want young people to have a say on issues in their local community and concerns, which affect them.

-Crime, policing and community safety effect everyone – but research shows the under-25s are more likely to become victims.
+Crime, policing and community safety effect everyone.
+However, research shows the under-25s are more likely to become victims of crime.

 The Home Office’s 2003 Crime and Justice Survey (C&JS) found:

 - Over a third (35%) of young people aged 10 to 15 had experienced crime in the previous 12 months;